XPO, Inc.: North American LTL

 XPO is the second largest provider of less-than-truckload services in North America.
-Since November 2022, the company’s North American operations have been solely focused on LTL (less-than-truckload) freight transportation.
 LTL is a freight model which involves shipping smaller quantities of goods for multiple customers at a time.
-In 2022, XPO's CEO stated that the company operates in 99% of US zip codes.
-As of March 2022, XPO produces new and remanufactured trailers at a factory in Searcy, Arkansas.
+In 2022, XPO's CEO stated that the company operates in 99% of U.S. zip codes.
+As of March 2022, XPO also produced new and re-manufactured trailers at a factory in Searcy, Arkansas.